The Best Audience Research Methods

 None of these sound like the right fit?
 Try giving focus groups a try.
 A focus group is much like group interviews.
 How it works is like this: The researcher asks a group of people a relevant question.
 Then, the focus group has the chance to discuss it and share their opinions.
 The researcher watches all of this, taking it all in.
 During this time, as the researcher, you’ll want to listen to the conversation very, very carefully.
 There may be one person who takes the lead and influences the opinions of others.

 The good: You’ll be able to gather more data from an entire group interaction.
 Since there is a larger sample size, you’ll have more qualitative data.

 The bad: This type of data isn’t easy to analyze or measure.
 Additionally, the researcher doesn’t have much control in a group setting.

 Finally, observation is another choice for research.
 This is similar to focus groups.
 The researcher watches participants and collects data in a natural setting.
 This can be done online or in a similar situation to the focus group.

 The good: You’re able to compare responses from the participants and gather extremely useful information.

 The bad: These observations are individual and can’t be grouped together.
 And, because the group knows they’re being watched, they may change their responses.

 All of these research methods can be effective when it comes to your business’s success.
-However, if you’re looking for a simple and easy way to gather intel on your customers, Breakthrough is the way to go.
-We'll take care of all these methods for you, delivering you with the results and methods you need.
+However, if you’re looking for a simple and easy way to gather intel on your customers, Frictionless is the way to go.
+We’ll take care of all these methods for you, delivering you with the results and methods you need.